pop123123123/sentence-mixing/README.md

 - ```trained_model```: Choose one of the [MFA pretrained model](https://montreal-forced-aligner.readthedocs.io/en/latest/pretrained_models.html).
 For french users, use [prosodylab version](https://github.com/MontrealCorpusTools/mfa-models/raw/master/acoustic/french_prosodylab.zip).
 - ```dict_consonant_vowel_path```: For french users, use ```fr_consonant_vowel.dict``` from [SM-Dictionaries](https://github.com/nbusser/SM-Dictionaries) repo

+## Unsupported language

+If you want to use a language that is supported by an [MFA pretrained model](https://montreal-forced-aligner.readthedocs.io/en/latest/pretrained_models.html) but present in [SM-Dictionaries](https://github.com/nbusser/SM-Dictionaries), you can follow this procedure:
+1. Find a matching dictionary giving for each word of the language its decomposition to phones.
+Please refer to [this section](https://montreal-forced-aligner.readthedocs.io/en/latest/pretrained_models.html#available-pronunciation-dictionaries) for more information about dictionaries availability.
+2. Create a consonant-vowel dict where you specifie which phones are consonants and which phones are vowels.
+You should inspire from supported languages [consonant-vowel dicts](https://github.com/nbusser/SM-Dictionaries/blob/master/fr/fr_consonant_vowel.dict).
+Do not forget to add the line ```SPACE sp```.

+Feel free to pull request your work !